ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 The API of this engine was heavily inspired by ggez so he managed to write a partly ggez-compatible wrapper in a weekend.

-Colors are slightly off and text rendering if a little bit different, but otherwise, it works nicely and smoothly, providing the same experience:
+Colors are slightly off and text rendering is a little bit different, but otherwise, it works nicely and smoothly, providing the same experience: